 Speak the Truth in Love

-Remember the Lesson from Pergamos
+Remember the Lesson From Pergamos

-The Threat of Distress (Revelation 2:22)
+The Threat of Discipline (Revelation 2:22)

 The Threat of Death (Revelation 2:22-23)

 Again, Christ’s warning may have been figurative or literal.
 His promise to kill the woman’s children may have referred to physical children born of her immorality or the spiritual children she seduced into her practices.
 This warning was not just to her but also to “those who commit adultery with her.”
 Christ was prepared to judge anyone associated with the woman’s immorality.
 Without repentance, they would find themselves in “great tribulation.”

 Not every believer in Thyatira was immoral.
 Some knew God’s holy standards and would not budge from them.
 The message for those who did not engage in the cult of immorality was to stand their ground—“hold fast what you have till I come” (verse 25).